1959 Triumph TR6 Trophy

 Most riders kept the engine stock to aid reliability, but made modifications including fitting a better air filter and rewiring the electrics.
 Lights and exhaust baffles were removed, cut-down seats replaced the original, and offroad tires were fitted, along with a substantial metal skid plate to protect the engine.
 Some riders also modified their suspension to give more travel, and used custom-made, heavy-duty fenders and brackets.

-This 1959 TR6 is contrastingly standard, and none the worse for that in my view.
+The 1959 TR6 I rode for this article is contrastingly standard, and none the worse for that in my view.
 The nicely restored bike is lean and good-looking in a way that only Triumph seemed to manage, with the compact engine perfectly offset by a shapely gas tank enhanced by its cream and red color scheme, chromed luggage rack, rubber knee-pads and distinctive tank badge.
 The siamesed, high-level exhaust pipe gives an offroad look from the left side and a slightly empty appearance from the right, but from every angle it’s easy to see why style-conscious riders love the Trophy-bird today and have for years.

 Triumph fans appreciated high performance just as much, of course, and the TR6 delivered, even if, more than four decades later, it feels more like a bike for gentle cruising than for blasting across the desert with the throttle wide open.